K1ntus/Bomberman/README.md

 There is a [known bug](https://github.com/pygame/pygame/issues/331) in the *pygame.mixer* module, which causes high CPU usage, when calling *pygame.init()*.
 A workaround is to disable the mixer module, *pygame.mixer.quit()* or not to enable it, by using *pygame.display.init()* and *pygame.font.init()* instead.
 Consequently, there is no music, no sound :-(

+On multiplayer, when a user die, his game freeze and cant see the game progress anymore

 ## Documentation ##

   * https://www.pygame.org
   * https://openclassrooms.com/courses/interface-graphique-PyGame-pour-python/tp-dk-labyrinthe
   * http://ezide.com/games/writing-games.html